 It is quite hard to resist stopping at In n’ Out burger while in Fishermans Wharf.
 Of course being a tourist location it is very busy during the peak hours so expect a lineup.
 We like to do all things Animal style with Russian sauce, cooked onions, mustard and extra cheese.
 Try it with chopped chilli if you like the heat!

 Visit the Musee Mecanique for a trip back in time to play their extensive range of antique arcade games.
 There are loads of restaurants to choose from and I’m sure you can guess, most offer a delightful seafood affair.

 After a very exhausting day of sightseeing we ate dinner at Fog Harbour, quick service, large meals, be prepared to roll out of there!

 The Painted Ladies

-Hopefully most of you have heard of these girls and know that they are the colourfully ornate Victorian style houses near Alamo Square.
+Hopefully, most of you have heard of these girls and know that they are the colourfully ornate Victorian style houses near Alamo Square.
 These houses have appeared in movies, TV shows and probably best known as appearing in the opening credits of the television series Full House.
 Alamo Square is an elevated park offering great vistas of the S.F surrounds.

 Haight and Ashbury

 This is known as the Hippie district of San Francisco, located near Golden Gate Park.
 Loads of cafes to choose from, check out the street art and if you find you are feeling a little peckish make your way to Street Taco, all dishes there are made to order and don’t be surprised if you have to line up for a little bit, trust us it worth the wait.
-Authentic Mexican street food done right and cheap on the pocket too.
+Authentic Mexican street food is done right and cheap on the pocket too.